celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/proof-of-stake/validator-groups.md

 # Validator Groups

-Celo's Proof of Stake mechanism introduces the concept of **Validator Groups** as intermediaries between voters and validators.
+Celo's proof-of-stake mechanism introduces the concept of **Validator Groups** as intermediaries between voters and validators.

 ## Overview